Sahar-Khan-17/TargetedMarketing/README.md

-# TargetedMarketing
-TargetedMarketing- Customer Segmentation model for Campaigns
+# TargetedMarketing- Customer Segmentation model for Campaigns

-#Objective:
+# Objective:
 The objective of ‘Targeted Marketing’ is to develop a segmentation model for “GetAllMart” that leverages customer behavior and purchasing patterns to identify opportunities for higher campaign profits and targeted marketing efforts.
 By meeting the unique needs of specific customer segments, we aim to increase customer